 Your robots.txt file is a file on your website that search engine crawlers read to see what pages they should and should not index.
 Learn how to set up your robots.txt file in HubSpot.

 Google and other search engines can't retroactively remove pages from results after you implement the robots.txt file method.
-While this tells bots not to crawl a page, search engines can still index your content if, for example, there are inbound links to your page from other websites.
-If your page has already been indexed and you'd like it to be removed from search engines retroactively, you'll likely want to use the "No Index" meta tag method below.
+While this tells bots not to crawl a page, search engines can still index your content (e.g., if there are inbound links to your page from other websites).
+If your page has already been indexed and you want to remove it from search engines retroactively, it's recommended to use the "No Index" meta tag method.

 A "no index" meta tag is a string of code entered into the head section of a page's HTML that tells search engines not to index the page.
 This method can only be used for landing pages and website pages, not blog posts.

 - In your HubSpot account, navigate to your landing pages or website pages.

-- Click on the name of a specific page.
+- Click the name of a specific page.

-- In the content editor, click the Settings tab at the top of the page.
+- In the content editor, click the Settings tab.

 - Click to expand Advanced Options.